Allah Jilai Bai

 Allah Jilai Bai (1 February 1902 – 3 November 1992) was a folk singer from Rajasthan, India.

 Early life

 Born in Bikaner to a family of singers, by the age of 10 she was singing in the Durbar of Maharaja Ganga Singh.
 She took singing lessons from Ustad Hussain Baksh Khan and later on from Achhan Maharaj.
-At one time she sung in the court of Ganga Singh, the Maharajah of Bikaner.
+At one time she sang in the court of Ganga Singh, the Maharajah of Bikaner.

 She was well versed in Maand, Thumri, Khayal and Dadra.

-Perhaps her best-known piece is Kesaria Balam.
+Awards and recognition

 In 1982, the Indian Government awarded her the Padma Shri in Arts field, one of the highest civilian awards.
 She was also given the Sangeet Natak Akademi Award in 1988 for Folk Music, and was posthumously awarded the Rajasthan Ratna in 2012.